 How we work

-Our Ethics and Compliance Strategy has five focus areas:
+Stora Enso's Ethics and Compliance Strategy forms the basis for annual action plans.
+The strategy has five focus areas:

 • Top level commitment

 • Intensified efforts in countries of concern

 • Ethics and compliance as a competitive advantage

 Our employees receive Code of Conduct training, and we aim to ensure that new employees receive training within their first month of employment.

 Our employees are encouraged to report any suspected cases of misconduct or unethical behaviour.
 Stora Enso uses an external service through which our employees globally, and external stakeholders in certain locations, can anonymously report potential non-compliance cases.
 Our joint operations Veracel and Montes del Plata, and

 our equity-accounted minority investment Bulleh Shah Packaging, each have their own local grievance channels.

 We have developed an index to follow and evaluate our employees' perceptions of topics related to Stora Enso's Code of Conduct.
 The index is based on employees' responses to related questions in our annual employee survey.
 In 2016 this index improved to 81 (80 in 2015).
 Our goal is to maintain this positive trend.

 During 2016 we intensified communications efforts to make ethics and compliance topics more visible among our employees, while also enhancing internal and external grievance mechanisms.
 In 2016 a total of 58 reports received through Stora Enso's various grievance channels were identified as potential noncompliance cases.
 Proven misconduct leading to disciplinary and/or legal actions was identified in 18 of the completed investigations, while five further complaints were found to be valid without involving misconduct.
 None of the proven misconduct cases were related to child labour, forced labour, or discrimination.